-- 5.1 When leaving a voicemail message on the Whistleblowing Hotline, the Head of Internal Audit, who monitors the Hotline, will normally respond to the caller within two working days (excluding weekends). - 5.2 Disclosures to the line manager or Human Resource Manager etc must be reported to the Head of Internal Audit who maintains a confidential log of such events. - 5.3 In order to protect individuals and the Council, initial enquiries will be made to decide whether an investigation is appropriate and, if so, what form it should take.
+- 5.1 When leaving a voicemail message on the Whistleblowing Hotline, the Head of Internal Audit, who monitors the Hotline, will normally respond to the caller within two working days (excluding weekends). - 5.2 Disclosures to the line manager or Human Resource Manager etc. must be reported to the Head of Internal Audit who maintains a confidential log of such events. - 5.3 In order to protect individuals and the Council, initial enquiries will be made to decide whether an investigation is appropriate and, if so, what form it should take.
 The overriding principle, which the Council will have in mind, is the public interest.
 (Note: the disclosure does not have to be in the public interest for the protection to be afforded).
 Concerns raised or allegations made which fall within the scope of other specific procedures (for example harassment or discrimination issues) will normally be referred for consideration under those procedures. - 5.4 Following initial investigations by an impartial person the Council will respond to the concern, as appropriate.
 The action taken by the Council will depend on the nature of the concern.
-The matters raised may: - a. be investigated by Internal Audit; - b. be referred to the police; - c. be referred to the external auditor; or - d. form the subject of an independent inquiry. - 5.5 Some concerns may be resolved by agreed action without the need for investigation.
-If urgent action is required, this will be taken before any investigation is conducted. - 5.6 All concerns received will be acknowledged in writing or email, where appropriate, within ten working days.
-Wherever possible the acknowledgement will: - a. indicate how the Council proposes to deal with the matter; - b. give an estimate of how long it will take to provide a final response; - c. advise whether any initial enquiries have been made; - d. advise whether further investigations will take place, and if not, explain this decision; and
+The matters raised may: - a.
+Be investigated by Internal Audit; - b.
+Be referred to the police; - Be referred to the external auditor; or - d.
+Form the subject of an independent inquiry. - 5.5 Some concerns may be resolved by agreed action without the need for investigation.
+If urgent action is required, this will be taken before any investigation is conducted. - 5.6 All concerns received will be acknowledged in writing or email, where appropriate, within seven days.
+Wherever possible the acknowledgement will: - a.
+Indicate how the Council proposes to deal with the matter.
+(Where appropriate follow-up is still being determined, provide an estimate of when the reporting person can expect this feedback): - b.
+Give an estimate of how long it will take to provide a final response (this should not exceed three months, however complex cases may require a longer timescale); - c.
+Advise whether any initial enquiries have been made; - d.
+Advise whether further investigations will take place, and if not, explain this decision; and